7P/Pons–Winnecke: Proposed exploration

 The Jet Propulsion Laboratory proposed a flyby of the comet with a flight spare of Mariner 4 with the closest approach taking place in 1969 at a distance of 5000 km.
 However, the intrinsically faint comet's ephemeris was poorly defined at the time, making it difficult to track its position optically from the ground.
 The probe was instead used for a 1967 Venus flyby as Mariner 5.

+In 2019, 7P/Pons–Winnecke was listed as one of 10 backup targets of the European Space Agency's Comet Interceptor mission.
+Scheduled for launch on 2029, the spacecraft may conduct a flyby of 7P on 28 September 2033 if selected.